mmsfloor/api-qa-reqres/README.md

 # API Testing Project: ReqRes Classic Playground

-This is a pet project focused on API testing using the public REST API https://reqres.in/ used for practicing and demonstrating HTTP requests and CRUD operations on user resources.
+This project focuses on API testing using the public REST API https://reqres.in/, which provides endpoints for practicing HTTP requests and CRUD operations.

-The goal of this project is to verify the correctness of core endpoints, input validation, and to document actual API behavior in cases where it is not explicitly described in the official documentation.
+The goal of this project is to verify core endpoint functionality, input validation, and to document actual API behavior in cases where official documentation is incomplete or unclear.

----

 ## ✅ What Was Done